Here’s What a Clay Bar Does—and Why You Need One in Your Car Care Arsenal

 Check out more essential tools no car mechanic should be without.

-How to use a clay bar
+How to use a clay bar on your car

 If you pair your clay bar with proper lubrication and are careful about which grade of clay you use, you aren’t risking any damage to your paint’s shine.
 And remember: only ever clay a vehicle after it’s been fully washed, because you don’t want to drag surface dirt across your body work.